The Basics of Grant-Based PTA Fundraising

 Once you have the basics together, it is time to refine your submission.
 There are three areas where you should spend your time.

 2. For grants that outline how entries will be scored, make sure you address each area that will be scored.
-For example, if there are three different unique criteria, address each unique area in your grant proposal.
+For example, if there are three unique criteria, address each area in your grant proposal.

 3. Pay attention to your writing.
 This means you should aim to tell a compelling story.
 You should also spend equal, or more, time editing as you do on the first draft.
 Finally, get a second set of eyes to review your work.